simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/pycmap_install.rst

   :target: https://mybinder.org/v2/gh/simonscmap/pycmap/master?filepath=docs%2FInstallation.ipynb

 To use pycmap locally, you will need Python 3+ installed on your computer.
-We recommend the `Anaconda Distribution`_
+We recommend the `Anaconda Distribution`_.

 pycmap can be installed using pip: